Keys to Excellence in Pressure Washing

 Frequently Asked Questions:

 We clean almost every type of surface with a few exceptions.
-We don’t clean stained wood decks and recommend our good friends at Evergreen Wood Restoration (firstname.lastname@example.org) for this type of work.
-We also don’t stain cedar shake roofing.
-In addition, there are some surfaces we won’t do owing to a high potential for damage and others for which we are unequipped to do safely.
+There are some surfaces we won’t do owing to a high potential for water damage or others for which we are unequipped to do safely.

 How often should I have my flatwork pressure-washed?